The Public Presentations Program is frequently referred to as the most beneficial and rewarding experience of all 4-H experiences!

 It may surprise you, but being nervous can help your presentation.
 You need to be a little nervous to be a good speaker.
 Good speakers control their nervous energy and use it to make their presentation sound more exciting.
 Here are some tips to keep your nerves under control.

 Remember, even the best speakers get nervous.
 You will probably be most nervous just before your speech and during the introduction.
 If you remember that, these will be the two most difficult times, then you can relax once you begin your presentation.
 Remember that the audience is on your side.
 No one wants to see you do poorly, so remain calm and confident.
 What Makes A Good Presenter? and How Can I Control My Nervousness? is information found in the publication called Public Speaking Made Easy by Darlene Ortiz.
 This publication has many other suggestions for public presentations.
-For a copy of the publication, click on the link provided below.
+For a copy of the publication, contact the 4-H Office.